 Geological Terms Beginning With "I"

-A igneous rock body that formed from magma that forced its way into, through or between subsurface rock units.
+An igneous rock body that formed when magma forced or melted its way into, through or between subsurface rock units.
 The illustration shows a dike cross-cutting sedimentary rock units and sills injected between bedding planes within those units.

 A chemical bond formed by the electrostatic attraction between oppositely charged ions.